Self Storage: The Pendulum Swings

 The self-storage industry has experienced tremendous growth over the past decades and the business continues to expand.
 New supply pipeline reached a new peak in September.
-Nationally, planned and under construction projects account for 9.3 percent of total inventory, according to the latest Yardi Matrix self-storage report.
+Nationally, planned and under construction projects account for 9.3 percent of total inventory, according to the latest Yardi Matrix self storage report.

 Although the industry seems to be going strong, Principal Bill Bellomy of Bellomy & Co. believes that the pendulum is starting to swing away from new development.
-In an interview with Commercial Property Executive, Bellomy discussed about the challenges and trends that influence the storage business across the U.S. and also spoke about his expectations going forward.
+In an interview with Commercial Property Executive, Bellomy discussed the challenges and trends that influence the storage business across the U.S. and also spoke about his expectations going forward.

 Which are the most active self-storage markets and what makes them attractive?

 Bellomy: There are more equity chasing self-storage deals than deals available.
 As a result, all markets are extremely active.
 Certain investors want core, infill deals in top 20 MSAs by population.
 Other investors want more yield than afforded in top 20 MSAs and are willing to buy in non-core and secondary and tertiary markets.
 Ultimately, what makes markets most attractive are their long-term prospects for population and rental rate growth, barriers to entry and strong macroeconomic drivers.

 What can you tell us about self-storage development in terms of supply and demand?

 Bellomy: Real estate development is cyclical and the pendulum is starting to swing in the direction away from new development.
 It’s extremely tough to find good development sites because of too much supply.
 New storage facilities are not getting the rental rates pro-formed when they were capitalized 18-24 months ago.

 What are the current challenges in the self-storage sector?